Morocco Travel Cost: The Ultimate 2026 Budget Breakdown

 Sample Morocco Travel Budgets

-Here’s what a realistic Morocco travel budget looks like for different travel styles:
+Here’s what a realistic Morocco travel budget looks like for different travel styles — per person, for two weeks, excluding international flights.
+These figures are based on 2026 average prices across major destinations.

 Money-Saving Tips for Morocco

-- Eat street food and at local restaurants
+- Eat street food and at local restaurants: Follow the locals — the best-value meals are never in tourist zones.

-- Stay in hostels or guesthouses—see cheap accommodation Morocco options
+- Stay in hostels or guesthouses: Browse our curated list of cheap accommodation options for character-rich stays under $30.

 Frequently Asked Questions